 We collect information about you throughout our relationship.
 This includes:-

 - When you apply for a home

-- When you sign a tenancy or lease agreement
+- When you sign a tenancy, shared ownership or lease agreement

-- Through ongoing contact with customers during a tenancy or the sales process
+- Through ongoing contact with customers during a tenancy or lease

 - When customers access services by logging onto our website or customer portal